 Adding load on top of poor and inefficient movement patterns is a sure route to injury while ensuring good gym technique will reduce your injury risk.
 A Chartered Physiotherapist is able to identify these movement patterns and provide corrective exercises to improve them.

 If you do suffer an injury, appropriate early intervention and management is key to reduce further damage and aid recovery.
-Your physiotherapist is well qualified to assess and diagnose exercise related injuries and plan your rehabilitation back to full pain free activity.
+Our physiotherapists are well qualified to assess and diagnose exercise related injuries and plan your rehabilitation back to full pain free activity.